-Businesses aiming to exceed sales expectations this Christmas are planning their strategies now.
+Businesses aiming to exceed sales expectations this holiday season are planning their strategies now.
 That means focused attention on driving customers into your store and to your website—or a mix of both.

-Follow these five marketing tips to help you promote your business and capitalise on this peak retail season.
+Follow these five marketing tips to help you promote your business and capitalize on this peak retail season.

 1. Prepare your ecommerce site

 While holiday shopping used to be all about the in-store experience, online sales have taken a huge share of consumer spending—just look at the stats.